JakeHub852/bootdev-progress/README.md

 Due to injury and life circumstances, I’m now taking time to recover and retrain in a sustainable, intellectually engaging field.
 This repo reflects that journey.

 ---

-> "Keep showing up — even at 60%."
-This repo is my way of doing just that.